Wesly V. Parish, 84, Scottsbluff

-Wesly V. Parish, 84 of Scottsbluff, Nebraska passed away Sunday, September 24, 2017 at The Residency Care Center.
+Wesly V. Parish, 84 of Scottsbluff, Nebraska passed away Sunday, September 24, 2017 at The Residency Care Center after a long battle with cancer.

 Wes was born January 26, 1933 in Pottawattamie County, Iowa to George and Esther (Hansen) Parish.
 The family moved to the Valley area in the late 1930’s.
 He graduated from Mitchell High School in 1951 and served in the U.S. Army from 1953 to 1955.
 Wes married Marcella Mohr in 1953 and they had two daughters Laurie and Susan.
 Marcella passed away in 1971.